 They Make Love a Priority

 INFPs do make love a priority when it finds them, and they don’t want to allow other things to come in the way.
-They also want the person they are in love with to feel the same way about them and their relationship.
-For the INFP having this type of bond and connection is something they should value and take seriously.
-They don’t want to allow anything else to seem more important, since love for them really is a priority.
-This doesn’t mean INFPs are incapable of having other things they are passionate about, they just don’t want something else to come in between them and this special connection.
-INFPs believe ni holding onto these values, and so for them love should always be a priority in their lives.
+They also want the person they love to feel the same way about them and their relationship.
+For the INFP, having this type of bond and connection is something they should value and take seriously.
+They don’t want to allow anything else to seem more important since love for them really is a priority.
+This doesn’t mean INFPs are incapable of having other things they are passionate about, they just don’t want something else to come between them and this special connection.
+INFPs believe in holding onto these values, and so for them, love should always be a priority in their lives.

-INFPs do care about a sense of independence and of having things which are their own once they really become comfortable with their relationship.
+INFPs do care about a sense of independence and having things that are their own once they really become comfortable with their relationship.
 But that doesn’t mean they don’t lose sight of making sure their partner is important to them.
-INFPs value the things which can leave them feeling inspired, and for them love is one of those things in life.
+INFPs value the things which can leave them feeling inspired, and for them, love is one of those things in life.

 They Don’t Want to Lose Their Enthusiasm

 INFPs really don’t want to lose their sometimes childlike enthusiasm when it comes to love and dreams.
-They are natural dreamers and often hopeless romantics, who just want to be capable of going after the things they really want.
-INFPs don’t want to settle for less than their dreams, and really want to reach for these things which inspire their souls.
-They need to remain connected to this part of themselves and never let go of the dreamer inside.
-This is part of who they are, and so when it comes to love they don’t want to become jaded or cynical.
+They are natural dreamers and often hopeless romantics who just want to be capable of going after the things they really want.
+INFPs don’t want to settle for less than their dreams and really want to reach for these things which inspire their souls.
+They must remain connected to this part of themselves and never let go of the dreamer inside.
+This is part of who they are, and so when it comes to love, they don’t want to become jaded or cynical.
 While some people around them might tease the INFP for their dreamer qualities, it isn’t something they can really compromise on.
 They believe in being true to themselves and want to uphold their sense of morals and sincerity.

 They Love Deeply, So They Hurt Deeply